To find out more, including how to control cookies, see here:

 Seven are certified for the first time:

 Since the inception of EPA’s Energy Star certification, a total of 139 manufacturing plants have achieved this distinction.
-These plants have saved over 530 trillion British thermal units (TBtu) in energy, equal to preventing more than 36 million metric tons of carbon dioxide equivalent emissions and saving enough energy to provide the total yearly energy needs of approximately 3 million American households.
+These plants have saved over 530 trillion British thermal units (TBtu) in energy.
+That’s equal to preventing more than 36 million metric tons of carbon dioxide equivalent emissions.
+In other words, saving enough energy to provide the total yearly energy needs of approximately 3 million American households.

-EPA provides industry-specific Energy Star plant benchmarking tools to help industry measure energy performance.
+EPA provides industry-specific Energy Star plant benchmarking tools.
+All to help industry measure energy performance.